TomerGeva/CommDspy/README.md

   6. None - not applying any pulse shaping
 * osr - The wanted OSR after the shaping
 * span - The span of the pulse, the span is symmetrical, i.e. for span=8, 8 symbols back and 8 symbols forward
-* beta - Roll-off factor in case the raised cosine or RRC
+* beta - Roll-off factor in case the raised cosine or RRC pulse
+* rj_sigma - In case we want to generate a pulse, the pulse can be added with a random jitter.
+This parameter holds the value of the standard deviation of the random jitter applied

 ### 3.3. awgn_channel
 Function that passes a signal through a discrete-time channel and adds AWGN to the output.
 Function is inputted with: